-To better understand the origins of the industrial revolution, use your text and the internet to complete the learning helper below:
+To better understand the origins of the industrial revolution, use the INDUSTRIAL REVOLUTION READER and the internet to complete the learning helper below

 Upon completion of the above, download the chart below that requires you to compare/contrast feudalism and the industrial revolution: